Kammeroper Frankfurt: Frankfurt venues and guest performances

-The Frankfurt Chamber Opera does not have a fixed venue, even though the major summer productions are now firmly established as open-air performances in Frankfurt's Palmengarten.
-Since its founding, the Kammeroper has sought venues that make use of the genius locii for the opera in question.
+The Frankfurt Chamber Opera has no fixed venue, even though the major summer productions are firmly established as open-air performances in Frankfurt's Palmengarten.
+Since its founding, the Kammeroper has sought venues that make use of the genius loci for the opera in question.
 These have included, for example, the hall of the Finkenhof, the Naxoshalle, the Künstlerhaus Mousonturm, the Unitarische Weihehalle and the Cantate Hall.
 In total, their productions have been shown at over 20 different venues in Frankfurt.
 In addition, the Kammeroper has given guest performances in Germany and abroad, including at the Rockefeller Foundation Bellagio, the Walkenried Abbey, the Heidelberg Castle ruines, the Stiftsruine Bad Hersfeld, the Teatro della Compagnia and the National Museum Barghello in Florence. the Theater am Ebertplatz in Oberhausen and the Schloss Wilhelmsbad in Hanau.

 It has been planned for some time to build a permanent home for the Kammeroper in the Sachsenhäuser Fabrik, with a foundation set up for this purpose.